gagibran/clean-architecture-repository-template/README.md

 It uses PostgreSQL 14, React 18 (with TypeScript) and .NET 6 and it comes with a docker-compose file configured for development.

-This app was developed using docker-compose version 1.29.2.
+This app was developed using Docker version 20.10.16 and Docker Compose version 1.29.2.

 Give it a star if you like it!
 Feel free to contribute.